Can You File a Lien on a Home In Massachusetts

 Key Insights

-• In Massachusetts, the general law allows for placing liens on a house for unpaid debts; make sure a legitimate claim exists.
+• In Massachusetts, the general law allows for placing liens on a house for unpaid debts to make sure a legitimate claim exists.

 • Before placing a lien, it’s crucial to understand if your property is subject to equitable or statutory liens.